-AHIS 1218 (3 CREDITS) (3:0:0) Intoxicating Encounters: Images of Global Exchange, 1492-1900
+AHIS 1218 (3 CREDITS) (3:0:0) Art in the Age of Encounter

 The final years of the 15th century heralded a new imagining of the world.
 Direct contact between Europe, Asia, and the Americas ushered in a period of commercial, cultural, and technological exchange.
 But its result was far greater than the mere exchange of commodities and currencies.
 The encounters between Asia, America, and Europe signaled not only the beginnings of a global market but also a global consciousness that transformed the everyday experiences of millions of people.
 This course will focus on images that represent the conflict and convergence of cultures in the fervor for scientific and geographical knowledge that coexisted with the expansion of eastern and western empires from 1492 into the early 19th century.